 There are various ways to enjoy this uniquely Japanese drink and each way has a different effect on the taste.
 Here are the different ways you can enjoy it.

 Clean or with ice

-Shochu mixed with cold water is known as Mizuwari and is a great way to release the hidden flavors contained within.
-Most izikaya’s will mix at a 40% water ratio while others use a higher ratio of 70%.
+Mizuwari is what you get when you mix the drink with cold water and it’s a great way to release the hidden flavors contained within.
+Most izakaya’s will mix at a 40% water ratio while others use a higher ratio of 70%.

-When mixed with warm water it’s called Oyuwari and is blended at the same ratio as mizuwari, ‘cold water’.
+When mixed with warm water it’s called Oyuwari and is blended at the same ratio as mizuwari.
 The idea of combining warm water with alcohol is a strange concept for Westerners but it’s pretty common practice throughout Japan, especially during the cold winter months.

 How it’s made

-A shochu’s type is defined by its base ingredient.
-And although there is technically no limit on the type of base ingredient one can use, most distillers only choose from a small set of options.
+Types are defined by their base ingredients.
+Although there are technically no restrictions on the type of base ingredient one can use, most distillers only choose from a small set of options.
 The main base ingredients include potatoes, wheat, barley, sugarcane and rice.

 Imo is the word for Japanese sweet potato and as the name suggests it uses it as the base ingredient.
 Many people often describe the taste as sweet and strong – also, some of the best selling shochu brands in Japan uses imo as the base ingredient.

 Kokuto shochu is made from brown sugar.
 It undergoes a process where the sugarcane gets harvested, converted into brown sugar and then into distilled spirits – usually with rice added as an extra base ingredient.
 Although less popular than the other types on the list, it still has a pleasant sweet taste.
 Most kokuto varieties are versatile too as it can be enjoyed as a cocktail, on the rocks or watered down.